task-proxemics/XLeRobot/My_visions.md

 > [!NOTE]
 > Below are all my **original personal thoughts**.
 I haven't shared it with anyone except my family and some close friends.
 I will start to pubilcly seek possible collaborations after a month.

+This will not only be a plan for this project, but also a plan for the career path for myself, also a plan for how all of you (individuals, universities, companies, organizations, etc) can participate in this project to push for the greater good of humanity.

+## Urgent TODOs

+## What we could expect in 2 months

+## Plans for 6 months (maybe before ICRA submission deadline on 9.15?)

+## Plans for a year

+## Plans for beyond